-Other: Students may also pay online using Mastercard, Discover or American Express.
-(VISA is not accepted).
-Please note that the UR ePAY vendor will charge a non-refundable 2.75% convenience fee for any credit card payment.
+Other: Students may also pay online using a credit card.
+Please note that the UR ePAY vendor will charge a non-refundable 2.75% service fee for any credit card payment.
 Credit card or debit card payments are not accepted at the Bursar’s Office.

 Please Note: The billing statement in UR ePAY is a "snapshot" of the charges, credits, and anticipated credits to the student account as of a specific date.
 This information is updated each time the student is billed.
 The statement does not reflect changes to the account that occur daily between billing cycles.
 If you need a revised payment amount prior to the due date, please contact the Bursar’s Office directly: 585-275-3931 or email@example.com.

 Page updated 6/6/2013 - Maintained by the University Bursar's Office.